 If you are going to shoot portraits, don’t overlook the importance of catchlights.
 They’re a small detail that can easily make or break your shot.

-Research has also showed that darker limbal rings make a face seem healthier.
+Research has also shown that darker limbal rings make a face seem healthier.
 What’s a limbal ring?
 It’s the dark outer ring around the colored iris.
 Most people have them – but not everyone, and if you have darker eyes, they are probably harder to spot.
-This is why many photographers use dodge and burn techniques or create actions to lighten and sharpen or even replace the iris of the eye.
+This is why many photographers use dodge and burn techniques or create actions to lighten, sharpen, or even replace the eye’s iris.